-- Try something new: in dreams, we are less inhibited.
-When we become lucid, we can try out any art form with full conscious awareness but without fear of failure.
-A new dance routine; an oil painting; rock music; the Tai Chi form; parachute jumping; spontaneous poetry.
-We can practise a business talk or a kick-boxing manoeuvre.
+- Try something new: When we become lucid, we can try out any art form without fear of failure.
+A new dance routine; the Tai Chi form; spontaneous poetry.
+We can practise a kick-boxing manoeuvre or a speech.

-- Ask the dream to help you and it will respond.
-In one lucid dream I asked: ‘Show me something creative!’ and spotted a big treasure chest lolling open behind a tree.
-Inside were colourful materials – ribbons, wool, glitter, shells, silk strips and so on.
-This lucid dream inspired me to do a collage using these materials for the first time.
+- Ask the dream to help you: In one lucid dream I asked: ‘Show me something creative!’ and saw a big treasure chest lolling open behind a tree.
+Inside were colourful materials – ribbons, wool, glitter, shells, silk strips.
+This lucid dream inspired me to do a collage using these materials.

-- Observe the dream as it creates itself.
-Simply standing still when you become lucid and watching the dream as it continues around you can be an awesome experience.
-It’s like watching a film of your mind at play (REF thesis).
+- Observe the dream: Standing still when you become lucid and watching the dream as it continues around you can be an awesome experience, like watching a film of your mind at play

-- Give an initial impetus.
-If you want to guide the dream towards a specific creative project, make a verbal request when you get lucid (How should my finished sculpture look?) and then relax, wait and see how the dream responds.
+- Give an impetus: Make a verbal request when you get lucid (How should my finished artwork look?) and then relax and wait and see how the dream responds.

-- Work on a nightmare.
-When people with creative blocks tell me that they only have a ‘dream scrap’ to work with, I always say: Well, that’s OK because you can get a lot out of a dream scrap.
-If they tell me they ‘only’ have a nightmare to work on, I know that this will generate deep creativity for sure.
+- Work on a nightmare: When people with creative blocks tell me they ‘only’ have a nightmare to work on, I know that this will generate deep creativity.
 A nightmare is compressed creative energy.
-Free that energy in a lucid dream or work on it while awake and your art will transform.
+Free that energy in a lucid dream and your art will transform.

-- Stay flexible.
-If you try to force waking life creativity, it often responds by shutting down.
-It can be the same in a lucid dream.
-Go with the flow while keeping your goal in mind, and the rewards will be rich.
+- Stay flexible: Don’t force creativity – just go with the flow while keeping your goal in mind, and the rewards will be rich.